 In the Athenian Crisis Supermarket, every thought, document or broadcast, is a trailer.

-Among the black- and red-figure pottery of the Antikenmuseum and its imprinted scenes of encounter, comedy and power, the images and slogans of “the Tourists” open seemingly idyllic landscapes containing the debris of unspeakable violence; portraits of women, children and men in alien places, strangers in their land, tourists among ruins, stateless, lost, networked, indolent and conflicted, resigned and resisting.
+Among the many of power, encounter, arrival and departure featured in Global Media and contemporary art, the images and slogans of “the Tourists” open seemingly idyllic landscapes containing the debris of unspeakable violence; portraits of women, children and men in alien places, strangers in their land, tourists among ruins, stateless, lost, networked, indolent and conflicted, resigned and resisting.
 It is not clear whether they belong to tourism ads or disaster news streams.

 Stuck between the 21st and 20th Centuries, “the Tourists” look forward to a future that is already behind them.
 They are very young and very old.
 They wish to “see with eyes unclouded by hate.”